abakobo/box2d-core-monkey2-module/README.md

 # Box2D physics

-Box2D is a 2D physics simulation lib for games made by Erin Canto (box2d.org)
+Box2D is a 2D physics simulation lib for games made by Erin Catto (box2d.org)

 This is a sligthly modified version, for better Monkey2 compatibility.